Name: Olivier Ava Huntingrath

 Olivier also carries an axe, with a small handle and a sharp iron head, mostly used for throwing.
 Back in her time, iron would still be a pretty effective tool.

 Armor - Being itself woven by prana, the armor provides defense to mystical forces in addition to those afforded her already, with the exception that it may still be damaged by sufficient physical force.
-Olivier seems to have little trouble moving around in it at all.
+Despite its weight being said to be over 100,000 pounds, Olivier seems to have little trouble moving around in it at all.
 Once damaged, it can only be repaired by proper additional flooding of prana into the armor to fill the broken spots.
 Any attempt to mend in another way, i.e., having other bits of metal melded in, wouldn't work and would actually cause an unnatural deterioration in the armor as a whole over time, until it is restored properly.

 Incendie: The Embryonic Flame - An enchanted blade claimed on the field of battle with a group of people who practiced an art called "blast fencing," formerly the ancestral sword of the ruling family.
 Bladed somewhat like a flamberge, Incendie is hot to the touch and is fueled by the fighting spirit of the wielder.
 The sword itself grants the wielder divine right over heat and fire, with an unprecedented degree of pyrokinetic abilities.
 When it was being used against Olivier, it bwas used to cause massive eruptions of lava and fire from the ground.
 It recognizes and matches the spirit and strength of will of the wielder, growing proportionately hot to the touch.
 Because of this, it will always remain scalding hot to the one holding, but if facing one whose resistance is greater than the spirit, it would place Incendie's wielder at a disadvantage.
 To be able to hold the sword at all would be too great a task for many, but Olivier seems to have mastered it well.
 As Durandal's scabbard is made especially for Durandal, the same is true for Incendie.
 In order that the sword not melt through the sheathe, it was crafted with properties to absorb ambient and incoming energies, dispersing them elsewhere.
 The scabbard itself is a contrasting cold to the sword.